-When Prince John is in his bathtub and the Sheriff asks him if the mole wasn't on the other side, Prince John replies "I have a mole?"
+When Prince John is in his bathtub, and the Sheriff asks him if the mole was on the other side, Prince John replies "I have a mole?"
 According to some images, Prince (later King) John Lackland really had a mole on his right cheek.

 In the Jerusalem prison, when the head guard Muktar asks Chuchim for the tongue looseners to use to get Robin Hood to talk, three of the other prisoners gasp in horror, and at the same time, mimic the "See-no-evil Hear-no-evil Speak-no-evil" pose.